 Making improvement at practice and network level

-The CCG has seven groups of practices that have formed into networks in Warrington, each network varies from between 3 to 6 practices.
-The networks meet every month to drive improvements and work through steps in the CCG’s Maturity Model, which commissions all practices to work together.
-All networks have achieved Step 1 Leadership, and through Learning in Action wanted to work through Step 2 – Improving local services.
+The CCG had seven groups of practices that were formed into networks in Warrington, each network varied from between 3 to 6 practices.
+The networks met every month to drive improvements and work through steps in the former CCG’s Maturity Model, which commissioned all practices to work together.
+All networks achieved Step 1 Leadership, and through Learning in Action wanted to work through Step 2 – Improving local services.

 Practices were given the option to work on two High Impact Actions, one which they could work on with their own practice team and the other to work on at network level.
 Depending on what the most pressing local issues were projects varied from freeing up clinical and admin time by reducing processing of unnecessary patient correspondence, to developing joint policies and procedures to release GP time by reducing inappropriate home visits.